Jewish Women’s Foundation

 • Micro-Enterprise

-Programs related to protecting, promoting and educating about health will all be considered on this agenda.
+Programs related to protecting, promoting and educating about health for consideration may include, but are not limited to:

 • Domestic Violence